etiennebacher/altdoc/docs/README.md

 **Experimental feature (feedback needed):**

-* automatically import vignettes, render them to Markdown, and add them to the sidebar or navbar.
+* automatically import vignettes, render them to Markdown, and add them to the sidebar or navbar. *This feature requires `rmarkdown` version 2.15 or higher*.
 More details in the section "Get started" on the website.

 ## Functions